tirabo/Algoritmos-y-Programacion/2021/ejercicios/ejercicios.md

 Instead, you need to submit a template string that can formatted in order to get a certain outcome.
-Write a template string according to the following example: Example template = "yourtemplatestringhere" template.format("name", me = "John", him = "Joe" …
+Write a template string according to the following example: Example template = "yourtemplatestringhere" template.format("nombre", me = "John", him = "Joe" …

 Tema: formato

 Tema: lenguaje\_fundamentos

-Tema: strings
+Tema: cadenas

 Dificultad: Muy Fácil